NIH-CIT-OIR-SPIS/MouseVUER/CAD_Models/README.md

 Figure 3 The Hopper sub assembly.

-### Igloo Assembly
+### Camera Mounting Enclosure Assembly

-The igloo subassembly must be completed before inserting into the Monitoring Cage unit.
+The Camera Mounting Enclosure subassembly must be completed before inserting into the Monitoring Cage unit.
 A Phillips no. 2 screwdriver will be required for fastening all screws in this section.
-The first four steps in the igloo assembly are shown in Figure 4.
+The first four steps in the Camera Mounting Enclosure assembly are shown in Figure 4.
 Four cube standoffs will be fastened to the top panel with four M3, 10mm flat screws.
 The rear panel will be secured via two M3, 10mm flat screws.
 Next, the 2 side panels will be